5 Awe-Inspiring Things to Do in Colorado Springs (3 are Free!)

 - The Lodge at Flying Horse – If you’re looking to get away from it all on your visit to Colorado Springs, this resort is a terrific choice.
 Located on a private 18-hole golf course, the resort also boasts a steakhouse and a decadent spa making it an ideal option for a romantic getaway.

-Now, without further adieu, here are my top picks for the best things to do in Colorado Springs for outdoor, fresh air fun:
+Now, without further adieu, here are my top picks for the best things to do in Colorado Springs:

 1. Garden of the Gods Park